SOCKOR Campus Dedication Ceremony

-Republic of Korea Army Brig.
-Gen. Kang, Kiwon, ROK Special Warfare Command chief of staff, and U.S. Army Brig.
-Gen. Otto K. Liller, Special Operations Command Korea commanding general, salute the colors held by United Nations Command Honor Guard during the playing of the national anthem at the U.S. Army Colonel Robert L. Howard Campus Dedication Ceremony outside the SOCKOR headquarters building on Camp Humphreys, South Korea, April 16, 2021.
-ROK SWC is responsible for all ROK special operations forces and regularly works with SOCKOR to coordinate SOF activities on the peninsula.
+Special Operations Command Korea members and invited guests stand at the position of attention during the U.S. Army Colonel Robert L. Howard Campus Dedication Ceremony outside the SOCKOR headquarters building on Camp Humphreys, South Korea, April 16, 2021.
+Howard was chosen for the naming honor because of his tie to SOCKOR as its second commander, serving in the role from July 1989 to June 1990, his service in Vietnam, which earned him the Medal of Honor, his lifelong commitment to the military, his association to special operations forces and his role as a Green Beret.
 (U.S. Air Force photo by Master Sgt.
-Matthew Anthony A. Enomoto)
+Anthony A. Enomoto)

 |Date Taken: